Ghulam Mustafa Jatoi: Early life

-Ghulam Mustafa Jatoi was born in New Jatoi, Naushehro Feroze District, Sindh.
-He was the eldest of four brothers, and his grandfather, Khan Bahadur Imam Bux Khan Jatoi, was a member of the Bombay Legislative Assembly in 1923, 1927 and 1931.
+Ghulam Mustafa Jatoi was born in New Jatoi, Naushehro Feroze District, Sindh to an Sindhi family.He was the eldest of four brothers, and his grandfather, Khan Bahadur Imam Bux Khan Jatoi, was a member of the Bombay Legislative Assembly in 1923, 1927 and 1931.
 At the time there were only four members representing the entire present Province of Sindh.

 His father Ghulam Rasool Jatoi was a member of the Sindh Legislative Assembly twice in 1946 and again 1952, after which one unit was imposed in West Pakistan.

 Jatoi was educated at Karachi Grammar School and passed his senior Cambridge.
 In 1952, he went to England for his bar at law, but had to return home within one year due to his father's serious illness.

 Mr Jatoi was an active leader in politics.
 He was one of the founding members of Pakistan Peoples Party along with Zulfikar Ali Bhutto.
 He was one of Bhutto's closest confidants until Bhutto's execution in 1979.
 He remained associated with the PPP until 1986 when he formed his own party with its emblem of a tractor, becoming one of Pakistan's political leaders with his own political party.